Working in Poland?

-Poland’s Business WorldFotolia
+Poland’s Business World

-- 9.76% to old age pension
+- 9.76% each to old age pension

 If you are a national of another EU member country, you may still be able to contribute to the social security scheme and still receive social security benefits in Poland.

-The initial contact with your Polish business partners might be rather formal and quite distanced.
-The amount of formal behavior adopted during a meeting depends highly on the people you do business with.
-Some may consciously adopt formal manners while others make a point in doing away with them and adopting a more casual way of interacting with you.
+Initial contact with your Polish business partners might be rather formal and quite distanced.
+Of course, the level of formality will depend on the people you do business with.
+Some may consciously adopt formal manners while others make a point of doing away with them and adopting a more casual way of interacting with you.

 For example, government officials tend to adopt more formal manners than most entrepreneurs, who are in favor of a more casual approach to business.
 Either way, titles are considered prestigious and impressive, so make sure to always address your business partners by their academic or professional titles as a sign of respect.
 Equally be sure to include your own titles on your business cards.